-Always forging toward the future, we are in the process of developing a "Business Essentials" micro-credential to accompany our J.D. degree.
-Working with the Palumbo-Donahue School of Business, this micro-credential aligns with the future of work and learning, and it will provide our graduates students with the business acumen and the financial tools needed to succeed in contemporary law practice.
+Always forging toward the future, we developed a "Business Essentials" micro-credential to accompany our J.D. degree.
+Working with the Palumbo-Donahue School of Business, this micro-credential aligns with the future of work and learning, and provides our graduates students with the business acumen and the financial tools needed to succeed in contemporary law practice.

 Law students are also able to register for graduate courses offered through other schools on campus including courses in the health sciences, business, and natural and environmental sciences.

 As the world continues to evolve so does technology.
 Alongside the law and financial literacy, our faculty keep our students well-versed in emerging technology and trends.
 This critical component ensures they understand the use of technologies and the implication they have on the practice of law.

 If you are interested in learning more about how our Duquesne University Thomas R. Kline School of Law of Duquesne University can prepare you for collaborative success, contact our admissions team today.